thisispalash/Wector/mkdwn/ISSUES.md

 See the known bugs in Wector.
 These include resolved and unresolved issues.

-- Does not work on some sites
-> github.com;
+- Font Awesome and Material Design Iconic Font icons don't load on github.com